The Five Membership Commitments

 What is church membership?

 In the PCA Book of Church Order, the chapter on membership is entitled, “Admission of Persons to Sealing Ordinances.”
-That sounds important, but probably illicits more blank stares than recognition and familiarity.
+That sounds important, but the language probably causes more blank stares than recognition and familiarity.

-Sealing Ordinances are elements of worship which we have been commanded to perform (hence: “orders” or an ordinance).
-A “seal” is something which attests to the validity of a contract or covenant.
-A seal can be a signature or stamp.
+Sealing Ordinances are elements of worship which God has commanded the church to perform (hence: “orders” or “an ordinance”).
+A “seal” on the other hand, is something which attests to the validity of a contract or covenant.
+A seal can be a signature or a stamp.
 So, a “sealing ordinance” is an order which performs the purpose of “sealing” a promise.

-Sealing Ordinances are the two sacraments which we celebrate as Christians and which have been given to use by Jesus to serve as attestation to the validity of His promise to save all who profess faith in Him.
+Sealing Ordinances are the two sacraments which Christ has commanded that we perform and they have been given to us by Jesus to serve as attestation to the validity of His promise to save all who profess faith in Him.
 The two sacraments of the church are: Baptism and the Lord’s Supper.
-These sacraments are gifts to the church to comfort and provide for the church.
-As a seal between two parties, both must be in agreement as to the nature and extent of the promises which is why the sacraments are overseen by the Session so that integrity is maintained.
-Church membership then, is merely admitting persons to right participation in the sacraments.
+These sacraments are gifts to the church to comfort and provide tangible evidence of His promises to the church.
+As a seal between two parties, both must be in agreement as to the nature and extent of the promises which is why the sacraments are overseen by the Session so that their integrity is maintained.
+Church membership then, is merely admitting persons to proper participation in the sacraments.

 Membership is not salvation

-Membership in the church does not save one in much the same way participating in the sacraments cannot save you.
+Membership in the church does not save a person in much the same way participating in the sacraments cannot save a person.
 However, not entering into the mutual promises of commitment to the Body of Christ is much like denying oneself the opportunity to receive what Christ has commanded and given for our good.
 The question is not “Why become a member?”
 The question is, “What is keeping you from a committed participation in the Body of Christ – the Church?”

-When one becomes a member one makes the following vows before the congregation and before God:
+When one becomes a member one makes the following vows to God in front of the congregation or Session: